Open-Yescoin/Telegram-Unity-Bridge/README.md

 ## Conclusion

-The ATP.TMA.SDK simplifies integration between Unity and the Telegram MiniApp Game environment.
+The Telegram-Unity-Bridge simplifies integration between Unity and the Telegram MiniApp Game environment.
 By following the steps outlined above and customizing the example scripts, you can easily control wallet connections, retrieve user data, manipulate UI elements, share stories, and handle various device capabilities to enrich your users’ in-app experience.

 ## API Reference